nn-msft/python-django-custom-logging-example/Readme.md

  }

-In case you need your filename to be different, edit the part highlighted in ‘yellow’ color.
+In case you need your filename to be different, edit 'filename'.
 Make sure to add the below code or modify the existing ‘DEBUG’ parameter to true, otherwise logging won’t work.

 DEBUG = True